 Statistical thinking and methods are becoming more and more prevalent in an exceptionally wide range of areas.
-With this postgraduate qualification in Applied Statistics, students can advance their career in almost any field, including education, science, technology, health care, government, or business.
-In Sri Lanka, qualified statisticians are Central Bank of Sri Lanka, Department of Census and Statistics and Coconut/ Tea/Rubber research institutes to name but a few.
+With this postgraduate qualification in Applied Statistics, students can advance their career in almost any field including education, science, technology, health care, government, or business.
+In Sri Lanka, qualified statisticians are employed by Central Bank of Sri Lanka, Department of Census and Statistics and Coconut/ Tea/Rubber institutes.
 The demand for trained statisticians continues to increase in the industry as well as it is becoming more dependent on predictive data and numerical reasoning.

-History of the postgraduate programmes in Applied Statistics at USI
+History of the postgraduate programmes in Applied Statistics at USJ